PINE MOUNTAIN SETTLEMENT SCHOOL COLLECTIONS

 ABOUT PINE MOUNTAIN SETTLEMENT SCHOOL ARCHIVE

-This growing digital record provides an in-depth look at the history of Pine Mountain Settlement School and its surrounding Appalachian communities.
-Located in Harlan County, in the southeastern corner of Kentucky, the remote School was founded in 1913 by Katherine Pettit, Ethel de Long [Zande], William Creech, and other community families to serve the educational and medical needs of the remote populations.
+This growing digital record provides an in-depth look at the historical records of Pine Mountain Settlement School, its surrounding Appalachian communities, and associated materials in the School’s archive.
+Located in Harlan County, in the southeastern corner of Kentucky, the remote Settlement School was founded in 1913 by Katherine Pettit, Ethel de Long [Zande], William Creech, and other community families.
+Located in Harlan County, Kentucky in Central Appalachia, Pine Mountain Settlement was created to serve the educational and medical needs of the surrounding remote populations.
+It’s programs grew to also serve a variety of other educational outreach programs that engage a broader population.

-The on-site physical archive comprises over one hundred ten years of institutional records, publications, photographs, in-depth biographical records, furniture, crafts, and National Historic Register architecture.
-The digital archive comprised of over 2000 pages describing the collections, often provides full text and image access to documents, biographies, crafts, genealogies, and student records (1913-1949).
-The extensive PHOTOGRAPH COLLECTIONS provide a rich visual journey through the School’s history (1913-2024).
+The on-site physical archive contains the history of the School’s evolution.
+It comprises over one hundred eleven years of institutional records, publications, photographs, in-depth biographical records, furniture, crafts, and National Historic Register architecture by one of the first women architects in the United States.
+This digital archive is comprised of over 2,500 pages describing the collections at Pine Mountain.
+Most digital collections are provided in full text and with image access to the associated documents, biographies, crafts, buildings, genealogies, student records, and much more.

 OUR ARCHIVAL MISSION